 The 1977 steering column had the dimmer, turn signal, and windshield wash/wipe all integrated into the turn signal lever.
 This was a one year only system and the dimmer pivot with integral wash/wipe switch was shared with the Chevette.
-The pivot is held to the inside of the cover by a press fit pivot pin.
-You must feed the wash/wipe switch wires back through the cover.
-Then use a punch to remove the pin.
-The switch/pivot can be pulled from the cover.
-The 1977 wash/wipe switch/dimmer pivot is GM #7827252 but it is no longer available through GM dealers.
+The pivot/switch is attached to the inside of the turn signal switch housing by screw.
+To remove the pivot/switch you must feed the wash/wipe switch wires back through the housing.
+Then remove the pivot screw.
+The pivot/switch can then be pulled from the housing.
+The 1977 dimmer pivot/wash/wipe switch is GM #7827252 but it is no longer available through GM dealers.
 The turn signal/wash wipe lever is Doc Rebuild 2897112.